Updated June 5, 2023

-The information about the top management and important people of the organization can also be considered important.
+The information about the top management and important people in the organization can also be considered important.

-Sitting for an interview and answering haywire makes no sense.
-You should be well-informed about the position you are applying for, along with it your role in the organization as well as the responsibilities that you are required to fulfill, intelligently present yourself as a Master of the skill.
-This does not only makes you aware of what’s coming to you in the near future but also makes you sound knowledgeable and competent candidate, thus making it a plus point.
-Therefore, doing a little research about what the company requires from a particular job position and what all you will be required to do can give you a helpful insight about your future job position.
+Be well-informed about the position you are applying for and your role in the organization.
+This makes you aware of what’s coming to you in the near future and makes you sound knowledgeable and competent, thus making it a plus point.
+Therefore, doing a little research about what the company requires from a particular job position and what you will be required to do can give you helpful insight into your future job position.

-The interviewer should also get an idea that you are flexible and aware about a couple of other roles in the organization related to your field/specialization as well, thus making you a Jack of All.
-This proves helpful as the interviewer will have you in mind while checking out less capable interviewees, hence, increasing your chances of selection.
+The interviewer should also know that you are flexible and aware of a couple of other roles in the organization related to your field/specialization, thus making you a Jack of All.
+This proves helpful as the interviewer will have you in mind while checking out less capable interviewees, increasing your chances of selection.

-There might be a hurricane going inside you while sitting in front of the interviewer while he/she is shooting questions at you that you might not know a thing about sometimes, but you have to look very calm and composed not losing your confidence for even a second.
-That does not only shows your control over thought and speech but also reveals your personality trait to work under pressure.
+There might be a hurricane going inside you while sitting in front of the interviewer while they are shooting questions at you that you might not know a thing about sometimes.
+But you must look very calm and composed, not losing your confidence even a second.
+That shows your control over thought and speech and reveals your personality trait to work under pressure.

 Let’s move to the other interview success tips.

-Even if you do not know what’s been asked, it’s always a good idea to ask it in a graceful manner, not making you appear foolish or less knowledgeable.
-Understand the question or situation, and if you think that you’ve not understood it well, ask again to make sure that you got what exactly was being asked about or not.
-This adds as a plus point because it displays that you are mentally present and want to answer (or at least want to be informed in case you don’t know about it).
+Understand the question or situation, and if you think you’ve not understood it well, ask again to ensure that you got what exactly was asked.
+It’s always a good idea to ask it gracefully, not making you appear foolish or less knowledgeable.
+This adds a plus point because it displays that you are mentally present and want to answer (or at least want to be informed if you don’t know about it).
 This also shows your true self.

-Listening is key to great communication.
-Be attentive and listen to what specifically the interviewer wants to know about, over-answering or under-answering both will work against you, hence it is very important and essential for you to listen carefully and answer in a balanced way making your answer clear, brief and crisp.
-Use of less but correct and concise sentences get the interview on your side, thus adding to your advantage.
+Effective Listening is key to great communication.
+Be attentive and listen to what the interviewer wants to know about; over- or under-answering will both work against you; hence you need to listen carefully and answer in a balanced, clear, concise, and crisp way.
+Using fewer but correct and concise sentences gets the interview on your side, thus adding to your advantage.

 Communication is a two-way street.
 Thus listening is as much crucial as speaking in any communication.
-And by listening, I don’t mean just hearing, listening is a wider concept which involves hearing, understanding, retaining and responding.
+Listening is a wider concept that involves hearing, understanding, retaining, and responding.

 Body Language plays a vital role during any face-to-face communication.
-It is said that your body language does half the work for you even if you have not even spoken a word yet, as your gestures, posture, manners, the movements or positioning of your hands, legs, and eyes, your expressions, etc. very loudly and clearly speak about you.
-For example:
+Body language does half the work for you, even if you have not spoken a word yet, but expressed through gestures, posture, manners, movements, or positioning of your hands, legs, eyes, expressions, etc. For example:

-- crossed arms and legs display a closed personality which is not interested in any communication or
+- Crossed arms and legs display a closed personality that is not interested in any communication or

-- lowered eyes which show that you are not confident enough to look into the interviewers’ eyes and face the situation, etc.
+- Lowered eyes show that you are not confident enough to look into the interviewers’ eyes and face the situation.

-Manners have a role of paramount importance in interviews as well, which might take you off the interview in a couple of seconds.
-Certain habits or activities might prove problematic for you; therefore keeping a check on yourself is of utmost significance, like
+Manners are also paramount in interview success, which might take you off the interview in a couple of seconds.
+Certain habits or activities might prove problematic for you; therefore, keeping a check on yourself is of utmost significance, like

 - Chewing gum shows your casual behavior and disrespect towards the interviewer, or

-These activities create a negative, irresponsible and unprofessional image despite your knowledge, excellent experience, so on and so forth.
+These activities create a negative, irresponsible, and unprofessional image despite your knowledge, excellent experience, etc.

-Smiling is a great way of exhibiting that you are happy to be a part of this interview and will be happy joining the organization as well.
+Smiling is a great way to show that you are happy to participate in this interview and will gladly join the organization.
 However, laughing or giggling is a big NO!
-Never ever giggle or laugh aloud or pass on a naughty smile, as this gives a negative idea to the interviewer(s).
-A beautiful simple smile is always welcomed, as it makes the interviewer relaxed and calm, in both the situations whether it’s the very first interviewer he/she is taking thus marking it to be a great start of the day or if he/she is frustrated after a long day of interviews been taken back to back.
+Never giggle or laugh aloud or pass on a naughty smile, as this gives a negative idea to the interviewer(s).
+A beautiful simple smile makes the interviewer relaxed and calm in both situations, thus marking it to be a great start to the day.

-Therefore, the way you are communicating by not verbally communicating can be a Make or Break situation.
-You should get in the interview with your head held high, showing respect, with a simple smile and an aura of confidence and positivity around you.
+Therefore, how you communicate with non-verbal communication can be a Make or Break situation.
+You should get in the interview with your head held high, showing respect, with a simple smile and an aura of confidence and positivity.

-Any organization would prefer an employee who is always excited to work and is punctual, rather than the ones who cannot manage time.
+Any organization would prefer an employee who is always excited to work and is punctual rather than one who cannot manage time.
 Therefore, time management is again a sure shot to interview success.
-Reaching the interview venue before time helps you get an idea about your workplace (especially if it’s a walk-in or in case of a consultancy you can always ask the hiring committee), giving you a brief about the culture of the organization.
+Reaching the interview venue before time helps you get an idea about your workplace (especially if it’s a walk-in or, in the case of a consultancy, you can always ask the hiring committee), giving you a brief about the work culture.

-Being on or before time also conveys how much you are interested in the job, and what place does this job hold in your life, again unveiling your professional behavior, thus making you stand out of the crowd.
+Being on or before time also conveys how interested you are in the job and what place this job holds in your life, again unveiling your professional behavior, thus making you stand out of the crowd.

-Carrying all your documents is as necessary as it is to carry your resume along.
-Make sure you have all your original documents and at least 5 photocopies of each.
-The important documents include:
+Carrying all your documents is as necessary as the resume.
+Ensure you have all your original documents and at least 5 photocopies.
+The important documents include the following:

 - Specialization certificates (in case you have done any specialized certificate course)